blacklabelops-legacy/letsencrypt/README.md

 Leave a message and ask questions on Hipchat: [blacklabelops/hipchat](http://support.blacklabelops.com)

-Maybe no one has ever told you, but munich developers run on beer!
+Maybe no one has ever told you, but Munich developers run on beer!
 If you like my work, share a beer!

 [![BeerMe](https://raw.githubusercontent.com/ikkez/Beer-Donation-Button/gh-pages/img/beer_donation_button_single.png)](https://www.paypal.me/donateblacklabelops)

 # Requirements

 Will not work inside your local environment.
 In order to generate valid certificates you will have to run this container on your internet host.
-Let's Encrypt does a bidirectional handshake with Letsencrypt.org, this means that the container must be reachable under the respective domain name (e.g. mysubdomain.example.com).
+Certbot does a bidirectional handshake with letsencrypt.org, this means that the container must be reachable under the respective domain name (e.g. mysubdomain.example.com).

 # Make It Short!

-In short, you can create and renew let's encrypt ssl certificates!
+In short, you can create and renew Let's Encrypt SSL certificates!

 ~~~~
 $ docker run --rm \